threefoldfoundation/www_docs_threefold_io/docs_website/docs/tokenomics.md

 - Our new token, **INCA**, continues TFT's legacy.
 Each TFT can be converted into INCA on a **1:1 basis**, with **vesting over 18 months**.
 - **INCA** is our **DePIN token** (Decentralized Physical Infrastructure Network) that will fund the expansion to a planetary scale.

-> **Note:** The current TFT is only available on Stellar and Binance Smart Chain, with low liquidity and market cap.
-It has not been actively promoted and reflects the foundational work of the existing ThreeFold Community. **INCA**, however, serves as our launch token for potentially one of the largest and most meaningful projects in the DePIN space.
+> **Note:** Currently, TFT is available on Stellar, Ethereum and BNB Smart Chain.
+The liquidity and the market cap of TFT are low.
+While it has not been actively promoted, it reflects the foundational work of the existing ThreeFold Community. **INCA** serves as our launch token for potentially one of the largest and most meaningful projects in the DePIN space.

 ### Technology and Tokenomics